also known as Don Harris

 Don Harris has represented clients in complex domestic relations cases, involving all issues of family law, as well as numerous complex cases involving business and financial matters.
 Mr. Harris has experience as a former Assistant Attorney General for the State of New Mexico and a former Assistant City Attorney for the City of Albuquerque.
 For several years, Mr. Harris was a Barrister in the Oliver Seth American Inn of Court.
 Don's trial and courtroom skills are formidable.
 If due to bankruptcy matters or other circumstances Divorce is an issue for you, Don invites you to visit his Albuquerque New Mexico Divorce web site.

 Currently Mr. Harris is a City Councilor for the City of Albuquerque.
-He represents approximately 50,000 people in his City Council District.
+He represents approximately 60,000 people in his City Council District.
 Don Harris served on the transition teams of New Mexico Governor Bill Richardson and of Albuquerque Mayor Martin Chavez.
-His popularity with his constituents was evident when he recently ran for re-election and received 79% of vote in the contested election.

 Fixed (sometimes), Retainer (sometimes)